ar0it/MetaGPT/ReadMe.md

 We discussed two ideas for AI metadata curation:
 1. Translate the raw metadata to OME-XML as you would with other languages using a LLM
    1. This can lead to context length issues.
+(Aaron from 2024 -> lol)
    2. Less automated, since validation and other services still need to be implemented

 2. Define a system of LLM-Agents, that provide the service of curating metadata